Teenager (Jung Joon-young EP)

-TEENAGER is the second EP by South Korean rock singer, Jung Joon-young, released by CJ E&M on June 26, 2014, as the follow-up to his 1st mini album, which was released in October, 2013.
+Teenager is the second EP by South Korean singer Jung Joon-young, released by CJ E&M on June 26, 2014, as the follow-up to his 1st mini-album, which was released in October, 2013.

-It contains 6 tracks such as the title track “Teenager.” and other tracks “내가나에게To Me,” “친구Friends,” “이빨Lip Service,” “Hold On,” and “돛단배Sailboat.”
-All songs in this album were composed and produced by Jung Joon Young himself.
+It contains 6 tracks including the title track "Teenager" and other tracks "To Me" (내가나에게), "Friends" (친구), "Lip Service" (이빨), "Hold On", and "Sailboat" (돛단배).
+All songs on the EP were composed and produced by Jung himself.
 He also participated in the design and production of the album's concept, cover picture, and all other minor details regarding the album.

-Since Teenager is filled with alternative rock genre which is not a mainstream in Korean music industry, it hasn't been a big hit compare to his 1st mini album which topped on numerous online charts.
-However it did relatively well on the physical sales; it ranked third on Gaon weekly album chart in its first week of release as well as tenth on the monthly chart in its first month.
-It has sold over 10,000 copies within its three weeks of release.
+Teenager was not as commercially successful as Jung's first mini-album, but it performed relatively in terms of physical sales; it ranked third on Gaon's weekly album chart in its first week of release as well as tenth on the monthly chart.
+It sold over 10,000 copies within its first three weeks of release.

-As he stated about this album: "I know some aren't into rock, but I'm glad to be doing what I want to do.
+Jung stated about the EP: "I know some aren't into rock, but I'm glad to be doing what I want to do.
 I know rock is not a popular genre, but it can be, if my music is widely heard."
-Regardless of the record charts, he is satisfied with his album just like his fans and supporters who really want him to do the music that he wants to do.

 Background and release

-On June 19, 2014, CJ E&M announced that Jung Joon Young will be releasing his second mini album Teenager on June 26 of the year.
+On June 19, 2014, CJ E&M announced that Jung would release his second mini-album on June 26 of that year.

 It had already been eight months since the release of his 1st mini album, he finally has returned as a rocker after spending most of the time on TV, appearing in a number of TV reality programs.
 Though Some fans were even worried that his image would become stuck as a TV figure and not a musician due to his frequent television appearances on entertainment shows rather than musical activities and the delay of his next album, he didn't hasten to release the second album and just focused on making it perfect, as he referred that “It took me about eight months to prepare this album, which I felt was a very short period of time; but since the preparation process was really fun, I did not feel pressured to rush the new release."